ospalh/anki-addons/pages/Lean browser qa.md

 Hide text with the css class `browserhide` in the card browser.
 This is useful for cards where there is a text repeated for every card.

+The effect of this add-on is similar to using the “Browser Appearance” feature hidden in the “More” button of the template editor.